fareenamughal/Kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Week 1 - Excel - An Analysis of Kickstarter Campaigns